nodejs/nodejs.org/apps/site/pages/en/learn/getting-started/an-introduction-to-the-npm-package-manager.md

 ## Packages

-`npm` manages downloads of dependencies of your project.
+`npm` installs, updates and manages downloads of dependencies of your project.
+Dependencies are pre-written pieces of code such as libraries and packages that your Node.js application needs to work.

 ### Installing all dependencies